PrairieLearn/PrairieLearn/docs/questionSharing.md

 In order to allow someone to share their questions with your course, you must provide them with the 'Sharing ID' listed on the 'Sharing' tab of your instructor settings page.
 Then the sharing course must use the sharing ID which you provide to them to add your course as a consumer of one of their sharing sets.

-## Importing shared questions
+## Using shared questions

-To refer to a question from another course, you simply put the question id (qid) into your `assessmentInfo.json`, prefixed by the `@` symbol and which course it comes from.
-For example, to use the question `addNumbers` from your own course, you would simply put `"addNumbers"`, but to use the question `addNumbers` from the course with sharing name `test-course`, you would put `@test-course/addNumbers` into your `assessmentInfo.json`.
+To refer to a question from another course, use the question id (qid) prefixed by the `@` symbol and the sharing name of the other course.
+For example, to use the question `addNumbers` from the course with sharing name `test-course`, you would put `@test-course/addNumbers` into your `assessmentInfo.json`.
 In the context of the `assessmentInfo.json`, this may look like:

 ```json
 "zones": [